Putting yourself forwards as a School Officer

 Manifesto Support

 We offer manifesto support and advice.
 As a former student president with lots of experience of working in Students' Unions, David is a great person to ask for advice!
 You can book a 15 minute session by e-mailing david.devlin@uws.ac.uk.
 You can also request feedback by email.
 If you book a session, please send your manifesto at least 48 hours in advance of the meeting.
+You can also watch this video we created for our elections in 2022 - the advice in it is all still very relevant!

 Creating Graphics on Canva